bazilevs31/bazilevs31.github.io/_posts/2015-04-14-must-know-bash-commands.markdown

 # Operates on the text contained in file $filename.

-8d  #Delete 8th line of input.
+8d  #Delete the 8th line of input.
 /^$/d   #Delete all blank lines.
-1,/^$/d #Delete from beginning of input up to, and including first blank line.
+1,/^$/d #Delete from beginning of input up to, and including the first blank line.

-/Jones/p  #  Print only lines containing "Jones" (with -n option). s/Windows/Linux/   # Substitute "Linux" for first instance of "Windows" found in each input line. s/BSOD/stability/g  #Substitute "stability" for every instance of "BSOD" found in each input line.
+/Jones/p  #  Print only lines containing "Jones" (with -n option). s/Windows/Linux/   # Substitute "Linux" for the first instance of "Windows" found in each input line. s/BSOD/stability/g  #Substitute "stability" for every instance of "BSOD" found in each input line.

 s/ \*$// #Delete all spaces at the end of every line. s/00\*/0/g   #Compress all consecutive sequences of zeroes into a single zero.

-echo "Working on it." | sed -e '1i How far are you along?'  #Prints "How far are you along?" as first line, "Working on it" as second.
+echo "Working on it." | sed -e '1i How far are you along?'  #Prints "How far are you along?" as the first line, "Working on it" as second.
 5i 'Linux is great.' file.txt   #Inserts 'Linux is great.' at line 5 of the file file.txt.
 /GUI/d  #Delete all lines containing "GUI". s/GUI//g    #Delete all instances of "GUI", leaving the remainder of each line intact.